 Il students at USF are required to pay a USF Health Fee every year as part of the total tuition.
 The Health Fee is not an insurance premium.
 Subscription to a student health insurance plan requires a separate fee; information on available policies is available from the Student Affairs Office.
 The Health Fee is mandatory and entitles the student to care at the Student Health Center located on the main campus.
 During the orientation process, students are counseled about appropriate avenues for receiving medical care.
-Among the available options are: continued care by the student's personal physician, care at the University Student Health Center, or the USF Physicians Group located in the USF Health Morsani Center for Advanced Healthcare.
+Among the available options are: continued care by the student's personal physician and care at the University Student Health Center,.